Chart Color Schemes

 Residential development activity is lower than average in Svensson Heights - Norville according to AreaSearch's national comparison of local real estate markets

-Svensson Heights - Norville has seen approximately 11 new homes approved annually over the past five financial years, totalling 58 homes.
-As of FY-26, 4 approvals have been recorded.
-On average, 4.2 people moved to the area each year for every dwelling built between FY-21 and FY-25.
-This indicates substantial demand outstripping supply, which typically leads to heightened buyer competition and pricing pressures.
+Svensson Heights - Norville has seen approximately 11 new homes approved annually over the past five financial years, totalling 58 dwellings.
+As of FY-26, six approvals have been recorded.
+On average, 4.2 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating substantial demand outstripping supply, which typically leads to heightened buyer competition and pricing pressures.
 New properties are constructed at an average expected cost of $376,000.

-In FY-26, there have been $19.2 million in commercial approvals, suggesting steady commercial investment activity.
-Compared to the rest of Queensland, Svensson Heights - Norville has significantly less development activity, 70.0% below the regional average per person.
-This constrained new construction often reinforces demand and pricing for existing homes.
-Recent building activity consists entirely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This financial year has seen $19.2 million in commercial approvals, suggesting steady investment activity.
+Compared to the rest of Queensland, Svensson Heights - Norville has significantly less development activity, with 70% below the regional average per person, which often reinforces demand and pricing for existing homes.
+Recent building activity consists entirely of standalone homes, maintaining the area's traditional low density character and appealing to those seeking space.
+The estimated count of 523 people in the area per dwelling approval reflects its quiet development environment.
+According to AreaSearch's latest quarterly estimate, Svensson Heights - Norville is expected to grow by 566 residents through to 2041.

 Frequently Asked Questions - Development